 Going on a field trip is a day that your students will always remember.
 As librarians, we usually do not get to participate in field trips.
 I always wanted to join in when second grade goes to Mt.
 Vernon or third grade visits Monticello.
 However, it just never worked out.
-Now that we are in a pandemic situation, spring field trips are canceled.
-Virtual field trips are nothing new, but however they have taken on new meaning.

 There are so many websites and Facebook posts on all the different places students can “visit”, but as always it is so time-consuming trying to wade through everything.
 So I have compiled a list of a few virtual trips that I think would be perfect to use with your students during a library lesson.
 Of course they would work for home-schooled students and classroom teachers just as well.
 The list is not in any specific order, but I did try to include ones more suitable for older students at the end.